-- A native apple snail hatchery is under construction at Lemkin Creek.
-Native apple snails are the primary food source for the endangered Everglades snail kite. - Bulrush planting continued in Stormwater Treatment Areas to enhance their performance in water quality improvements.
+- Scientists monitored apple snail egg production at the new hatchery at Lemkin Creek.
+Native apple snails are the primary food source for the endangered Everglades snail kite. - Preparations were made for bulrush planting in Lake Okeechobee to protect areas of lake bottom that were previously improved.